Check out some APRS test info and downloads here.

 Amateur Operators in Ambulances -- An FCC licensed Amateur Radio operator rides along with ambulances and EMT crews provided by GOBA and American Medical Response to respond to reports of injured or sick bicyclists.
 Operators in ambulances will identify using the tactical call signs of "Med 1", Med 2", and "Med 3" in addition to the operator's call sign.

-Julie Van Winkle, KC8LOX -- GOBA Tour Director -- She's the boss.
-She monitors the net during the ride each day, but also has other responsibilities.
+Larry Jenkins, Not Yet Tested -- GOBA Tour Director -- He's the boss.
+He monitors the net during the ride each day, but also has other responsibilities.
 Questions or problems should be referred to the responsible coordinator.
-If the problem needs her involvement, the coordinator will know how to contact her.
+If the problem needs his involvement, the coordinator will know how to contact him.

 Jeff Slattery, N8SUZ - GOBA Communications Director -- Jeff is responsible for planning communications on GOBA.
 During GOBA he will be operating vehicle mobile.
 He will serve as the GOBA "trail boss" and coordinate things on the tour when Julie may be unavailable .
 He will be work with the ambulance supervisor in making decisions about the placement of ambulances along the route and for coordinating any emergency or other health and welfare services needed along the route.
 Jeff is also a state-certified paramedic and is the District 8 Emergency Coordinator (DEC) for the Ohio Section of the ARRL.

-Ginnie Schaffer, KB8YCI- Safety Cycle/Lunch Stop Contact-- Ginnie provides the Safety Cycle program required of all riders before the tour.
-During the tour, she is the staff contact at the daily lunch stops.
+Ginnie Schaffer, KB8YCI- Staff Lunch Stop Contact-- Ginnie provided the Safety Cycle program for many years and now she just works as the staff contact at the daily lunch stops.
 Look for her during lunch if you have a question or need to contact another staff member via ham radio.

 Jeff Ferriell, K8ZDA- GOBA Communications Director Emeritus-- Jeff was GOBA Communications Director prior to N8SUZ.
-He fills in as needed for squad and campsite communications as well as operating bike mobile.
+He fills in as needed for squad and campsite communications as well as operating bike mobile whenever he is able to make the tour..

-Mary Plumley, KD8ANN- GOBA Administrative Assistant-- We are glad to have Mary as a new GOBA ham.
-She is Julie's right-hand person (Administrative Assistant) and will be an important link with the registration/information booth area on GOBA.
+Mary Larson, Not Yet Tested- GOBA Administrative Assistant-- Mary took over from Mary Plumley and we hope to have her as a new GOBA ham.
+She is Larry's right-hand person (Administrative Assistant) and will be an important link with the registration/information booth area on GOBA.

 Frank Saffran, WB8PHH- GOBA SAG/Early Morning Route Sweep -- Frank is on the road,usually by 6:00 AM to run the route and make any final sweep of stones and other debris that may pose a hazard to our riders.
 He also looks for any route indicators that need reinforcement or additional signage at dangerous intersections or easy to miss turns.
 He provides some limited SAG service.
 If he looks a little tired at the end of the day, it is because he has been out there before everyone else.